lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="formatting-methods">Methods</h4>

-A method declaration is placed on a single line if it can fit most display screen widths without a carry-over.
-Otherwise, each parameter is placed on its own line and matches the beginning of the previous one.
-Return type carries on to the last parameter's line.
+Place a method declaration on a single line if it can fit most display screen widths without a carry-over.
+Otherwise, place each parameter on its own line, matching the beginning of the previous one.
+Carry return type on to the last parameter's line.

 **Do**: